cellograph/chat-app-for/README.md

-# Chat Application
+# Chat App

-This is a simple chat application built using Node.js, Express, Socket.io, and SQLite.
-The application allows users to generate tokens, connect with those tokens, and chat with others using the same token.
-Messages are stored in the database and can be retrieved when users reconnect.
+This is a real-time chat application built with Node.js, Express, Socket.IO, and SQLite.
+It allows users to generate tokens, join chat rooms, and communicate with each other in real-time.

+## Deployed App

+The application is deployed and accessible at [http://chat-app-nodejs-9sg2.onrender.com/](http://chat-app-nodejs-9sg2.onrender.com/).

 ## Features

--   **Token Generation:** Users can generate a unique token to join a chat session.
+-   **Token-Based Authentication:** Users can generate unique tokens to join specific chat rooms.
--   **Authentication:** Users must provide a valid token and username to connect to a chat session.
+-   **Real-Time Communication:** Messages are sent and received in real-time using Socket.IO.
+-   **User Count Display:** The number of active users in each chat room is displayed.
--   **Message Storage:** Messages are stored in a SQLite database and retrieved when users reconnect.
+-   **Message Persistence:** Messages are stored in a SQLite database and are available for users who join the chat room later.
 -   **Auto-delete Messages:** Messages are deleted from the database when no users are connected with the token.
 -   **Auto-delete Tokens:** Tokens are deleted from the database when no users are using them.

--   **Unique User Colors:** Each user is assigned a unique color for their messages.
+-   **User Colors:** Each user has a unique color for their messages.

 ## Getting Started